Ford Focus: Touring cars

 Besides rallies, the Focus has also been used in the SCCA Speed World Challenge Touring Car Series, the TC 2000, resulting champion in 2003, 2005, 2010, and 2012.

 A Focus was entered into the 2006 Swedish Touring Car Championship season.

 The Ford Focus ST made its debut in the 2009 British Touring Car Championship season, with Arena Motorsport.
 During its second season, the car ran on liquefied petroleum gas, taking the first BTCC win for a car powered by this fuel at Brands Hatch.
 In 2011, Arena (also known as Team AON) shifted to the newer Focus Mk3, while Motorbase Performance drove the ST version.
 Both cars had engines built to the Next Generation Touring Car engine rules.
 Motorbase continues to compete with the Ford Focus ST.

 This car won four drivers' championships of the Argentine TC 2000/Súper TC 2000 championship (2003, 2005, 2010 and 2012).
 The first three of the Oreste Berta Ford YPF team with official support from Ford Argentina.

 Arena Motorsport entered two Ford Focus Mk3s in the 2012 World Touring Car Championship season for Tom Chilton and James Nash.
 The best result was a sixth place by Nash in the Race of Morocco.

 In 2008 Ford South Africa entered two modified Focus ST models into Class T (reserved for turbocharged production vehicles) of the local Bridgestone Production Car Championship (essentially a Touring Car formula).
 They secured the Class T driver's titles in 2009 and 2011.

 The car had success in the 2013 China Touring Car Championship, and won its class in the 2014 Liqui Moly Bathurst 12 Hour.
 The Focus that raced in the 2014 Bathurst 12 Hour was powered by a 5.0 L Ford Coyote V8 engine.

 Sales

 Future

-Stuart Rowley, chair and former president of Ford of Europe, told journalists in June 2022 that Ford plans to end production of the Focus at the Saarlouis plant in Germany around 2025.
-There was no indication of when production would end in China.
+Ford of Europe's chairman and former president, Stuart Rowley has told journalists in June 2022 that Ford plans to end production of the Focus at the Saarlouis plant in Germany around 2025.
+Production also ended in China.